Mobile App Automation: An Overview of Testing Strategies

 Below is a comparison of widely used mobile testing tools:

-Structure of Mobile Automation Frameworks
+Mobile Automation Frameworks Structure

 A mobile automation framework typically includes: